New approach to treatment delivery offers potential for improved response, a less aggressive surgery and better quality of life.

 What is total neoadjuvant therapy?

-Total neoadjuvant therapy (TNT) is a treatment approach for locally advanced (stage II and III) rectal cancer that delivers cancer therapies in an alternative order.
+Total neoadjuvant therapy (TNT) is a treatment approach for locally advanced (stage 2 and 3) rectal cancer that delivers cancer therapies in an alternative order.
 If your cancer care team determines that TNT is the best approach for you, most or all of your cancer therapy will be neoadjuvant, meaning that it is delivered before surgery.

 TNT requires several cancer experts including surgical, medical and radiation oncologists working together to plan and deliver the treatment, which includes: